erszcz/ejabberd-trace/README.md

 ## Getting started

+First, please start the application.
+This makes it auto-detect server string type in use.

+    > application:start(ejabberd_trace).

 ### Tracing a connected user by JID

 Trace a user who is connected to an ejabberd node: